darinnstathos/osticket-prereqs/README.md

 <br>

 1. Use the link provided: click and download VC Redist
-2. Open ‘File Explorer’ > Downloads > double click to open > Agree & Install
+2. Open ‘File Explorer’ > Downloads > double-click to open > 'Agree' & 'Install'

 <br>